-“Da Vinci Forensics and CyberEd work with individuals and companies to keep them educated on the severities and consequences that are involved in pirated content.
+“Da Vinci Cybersecurity and CyberEd work with individuals and companies to keep them educated on the severities and consequences that are involved in pirated content.
 Organisations around the globe are taking steps to increase punishment processes.
 Updated knowledge and information can help to assure that citizens don’t fall prey to breaking the law or becoming a victim of a cybercriminal, just for some free streaming.

 Source: Compare Guru